 Joe's simple methods, which he first used during his own recovery from a traumatic brain injury, revolve around the optimization of breathing, emotions, movement, and sleep.
 His work has been featured at TED and other well-known publications including Men's Health, Men's Journal, and Outside Magazine.
 Joe has a B.S. in Exercise and Sports Science from Fitchburg State University, is certified through the NASM as a Performance Enhancement and Corrective Exercise Specialist, a Strength and Conditioning Specialist through the NSCA, is RKC certified, and has been trained at the C.H.E.K Institute as a Holistic Nutrition and Lifestyle Coach.

-We were honored when Joe agreed to participate in a Joovv AMA.
+It was an absolute pleasure Joovvin' with Joe.
 So without further ado, here are his answers to your questions…

 Starting over at 18, knowing everything you know now, what 1-2 things would you do differently?